-Intermittent urinary catheters for men are generally 16 inches long and come in French sizes 10Fr-24Fr, although there are 12 inch long catheters as well.
+Male Intermittent urinary catheters are generally 16 inches long and come in French sizes 10Fr-24Fr, although there are 12 inch long catheters as well.
 They are available in a variety of materials such as plastic, red rubber, vinyl, and silicone.
 Intermittent catheters (IC) are used in men with urinary retention (incomplete bladder emptying) and in men suffering from spinal cord injuries (paraplegics and quadriplegics).

 Intermittent catheters also come in antibacterial and hydrophilic varieties.
 The antibacterial catheter features a site-specific controlled release of nitrofurazone that significantly reduces urinary tract infections (UTI) associated with catheter use.
 Nitrofurazone has been found to be effective against common Gram-positive and Gram-negative urinary bacterial pathogens.
 This specialized coating is known to inhibit bacterial adherence and sustain the integrity of the urethral mucosa.
 Research has shown no clinically significant nitrofurazone resistance has occurred after over 50 years of use.